Welcome!

 Volunteering at Scouts is fun, flexible and incredibly rewarding.
 Whether it’s joining in as a leader with the young people each week, or taking on some of the behind the scenes roles on a less frequent basis, Scouting very much relies on volunteers.
 Take a look at some of the roles below and see where you might fit in.
 Get in touch at the bottom of the page…

-Join our Cubs section team
+Join our Beavers and Cubs Team

 Trustees

-Recruitment Team
+Explorers Team

 +